 About 19th Episcopal District

-The series of conferences of the 15th Episcopal District in 1983 took a resolution that because of the vastness of the area it be divided into two episcopal districts.
+In 1983, the series of conferences of the 15th Episcopal District took a resolution that because of the vastness of the area it be divided into two episcopal districts.

 - The Cape Annual Conference

 All of the above conferences voted unanimously for that division.
 This resolution was then taken to the Christian Education Congress and planning meeting which was held from the 28th-31st December 1983 at trinity A.M.E Church keelmanshorp, Pastored by Rev N.L Christians, Presiding Elder for verification and acceptance by the whole district.
 The committee was elected the and presented the bill to the planning meeting which in turn adopted the bill and forwarded to the General Secretary.